 Question 3 of 20

 As part of a study on how skin type and redness correlate when exposed to different amounts of UV light, a scientist set up an experiment to see how much redness occurred on various skin types.
-The scientist classified 100 people into six different categories of skin type, then exposed them to increasingly higher doses of UV light and recorded the level of redness that appeared on the skin.
+The scientist classified 100 people into six different categories of skin type, exposed them to increasingly higher doses of UV light, and recorded the level of redness that appeared on the skin.

 Which is an independent variable and which is a dependent variable in this experiment?